kevinaud/dynamic-forms-docs/Welcome file.md

 	 - Normalized Data
 		 - For both the Template Editor app and Instance Rendering app I decided to "Normalize" the state data.
 This is considered a best practice when using redux and, although it looks strange at first, it makes it much easier to work with nested/relational state.
 		 - I strongly suggest you read [this article](https://redux.js.org/recipes/structuring-reducers/normalizing-state-shape) if you are trying to understand / change / add to the Store in either of the VueJS apps.
 I used that article as a reference when structuring the data so the way that I structured it will make more sense after you've read it.
-- State Management
+- Layout
-	 - Both VueJS applications use [Vuex](https://vuex.vuejs.org/) (VueJS implementation of redux) for state management
+	 - In the Instance Renderer app I mostly used [Flexbox](https://css-tricks.com/snippets/css/a-guide-to-flexbox/) for the layout
+	 - In the Template Editor I made heavy use of a new

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMjU3MTc2OTQyLDE4NTI5MDcxNzMsMjA4OD
-MyNDEzNCwtMTIxNTU3MzM5NSw1Mzg1NzM0NzgsLTI1MTUyNjA5
-OSwtMjgyMTUxNDI2LC04OTU4Mzc1NTksMTQ4NzgxNTMyOF19
+eyJoaXN0b3J5IjpbLTM5OTUzMTgwNiwxODUyOTA3MTczLDIwOD
+gzMjQxMzQsLTEyMTU1NzMzOTUsNTM4NTczNDc4LC0yNTE1MjYw
+OTksLTI4MjE1MTQyNiwtODk1ODM3NTU5LDE0ODc4MTUzMjhdfQ
+==
 -->